|

 Plaza Hotel is 80m from the conference venue and in the Ladadika area.

-You can find plenty more choices in Trivago, or Kayak, other online platforms.
+You can find plenty more choices in Trivago, or Kayak, or other online platforms.

 https://inthessaloniki.com/accommodation/